 With its abundance of completely pure, long chain EPA fatty acids, we are confident that marine phytoplankton represents the purest, most powerful source of EFA’s for dogs.
 Put a spoonful of this into your dogs food bowl and watch their health soar.

-Marine Phytoplankton for Dogs with Cancer
+For Dogs with Cancer

 One of the most common reasons we’re contacted about canine uses regards cancer.
 The web is full of extremely strong claims about how phytoplankton can help with cancer cancer, with little scientific evidence backing this up as yet.
 Our suggestion is that you simply try it and see how it works for you pet – it’ll certainly offer a broad spectrum vitamin and mineral which can be easily absorbed, as well as a powerful energy booster.
 There is evidence to suggest the antioxidants in phytoplankton are powerfully anti-carcinogenic – hopefully as more studies are conducted we’ll be able to publish some of them here.